maintaining the best standards of independent archaeology

 SOAG members undertook geophysical surveys at a number of locations during the year, some of which may provide opportunities for fieldwork and excavation in the future.
 We also participated in the ongoing test-pitting programme at Chinnor Community Orchard.

-Each of these projects is referenced on our Fieldwork Projects page, and a summary of this years field work will be presented at SOAG’s Christmas lecture and meeting.
+Each of these projects is referenced on our Fieldwork Projects page, and a summary of this years field work was presented at SOAG’s Christmas lecture and meeting.

 SOAG COMMITTEE FOR 2025-2026